 The Interior Yard is the area of the homesite which will be most developed.
 This area accommodates the home and the outdoor use area associated with it.
 Modifications to existing pad grades may occur in this area if approved by the Aesthetics Council to accommodate the building and outdoor uses.
-The character of Interior Yard landscape is expected to be simple, natural, understated.
+The character of Interior Yard Landscape is expected to be simple, natural, understated.
 Though more ornamental in character this landscape must be compatible with adjacent natural landscape.
 See Landscape Section "4.4 Interior Yard".
-The character of the hardscape is derived from two sources, the land and the architectural expression.
+The character of the hardscape, is derived from two sources, the land and the architectural expression.
 Elements derived from the land emphasize natural materials such as stone and wood while elements related to the building should be extensions of the architecture.
 Walls and fences should not follow the Interior Yard line continuously.
 They may enclose use areas that extend from the building.
 See Chapter 5 Hardscape.

-The Interior Yard may also include a Brush

-Management Zone requirements.
-See Chapter 7
+The Interior Yard may also include a Brush Management Zone and the La Jolla Valley Rim Lot requirements.
+See Chapter 7 Brush Management and Chapter 8 La Jolla Valley Rim Lots.

-Brush Management.